Thoughts for the CSforAll Summit in St. Louis

 My first inclination immediately after the election was to give the President-Elect and his team time to develop and announce their CS education policies (unlike Hillary Clinton, President Trump’s campaign did not have a CS education policy plank) – but to also retain the option to change my mind if circumstances warranted.

 In November I argued for this view – “let’s give them a chance” – on a Facebook forum for those involved in the CS movement.
 Many argued against me, taking a position similar to Reshma’s view expressed last month in the Times.
 They viewed any work with the Trump administration as inherently amoral.
 Undaunted, I created a Change.org petition asking the incoming administration to support the CSForAll program.
 I shared my petition by email on December 1, 2016 to a number of the people I know who are active in the CS education movement, a number of whom will be in St. Louis.
+Organizations I respect and admire like Code.org and Microsoft have made the decision that partnering with President Trump, his daughter, and Secretary DeVos in order to further fund and expand computer science education is worth that risk.

 “Rigor for All”: We Must Avoid Watering Down (and Creating Two Tiers of) Curriculum and Lessons, Especially Based on Socio-Economics